 Philadelphia Nursing Home Abuse Lawyer

-The decision to move yourself or a loved one into a nursing home or assisted living facility is rarely easy, but it is a passage that many of us will go through.
+The decision to move yourself or a loved one into a nursing home or assisted living facility in Philadelphia is rarely easy, but it is a passage that many of us will go through.
 Entrusting strangers with the responsibility to care for and ensure the well-being of a vulnerable senior can be a leap of faith no matter how much research and due diligence families put into their choice of facility.
 But way too often, that faith is misplaced and that trust is broken.

 The abuse or neglect of nursing home residents is appalling and intolerable.
 It is also something experienced by hundreds of thousands of seniors every year, leaving them with severe physical injuries, deep psychological trauma and leaving families struggling with anger, guilt, and a need to hold those responsible accountable for their actions.